salonikumawat28/notes_management_app/README.md

 Dev URL: http://localhost:9000/

+## Existing credentials
+You can create your own account by going to signup in FrontEnd or calling `signup` API in backend.
+Alternatively, you can use `test5@test.com` and `Test@1234` to login.

 # Design and Architecture
 ## Backend
 Backend is designed in ExpressJS.
 We have leveraged common web design principles including REST APIs, stateless server, modularized code etc. Here is how request flow looks like: